rothgar/justingarrison.com/content/prfaq.md

 There is a clear indicator if the meeting organizer is prepared or not (the document needs to be ready), and if they are not prepared then meetings can be rescheduled saving time for everyone.

 5. What will companies be most disappointed with about these meetings?
-They require more preperation for the meeting organizers, and the format may be hard for some people to get used to reading in silence at the begining of the meeting.
+They require more thoughtful preperation for the meeting organizers, and the format may be hard for some people to get used to reading in silence at the begining of the meeting.
-Slow readers and people who need more time to process information may be at a disadvantage in document driven meetings.
+Slow readers and people who need more time to process information may be at a disadvantage in document driven meetings because they cannot formulate questions without more time to think about the document.
 It is not easy to be involved in document driven meetings if you are distracted (e.g. driving) because you will not be able to read the document.

 6. Why do we believe these meetings will be successful at other companies?